 Fortune’s Bazaar by Vaudine England was released in May 2023–after I wrote this post.
 So, I haven’t had a chance to read it yet.

-England tells the history of Hong Kong through its melting pot of cultures.
+England tells the history of Hong Kong through its mix of cultures.
 Most histories focus on British and Chinese figures, but in this book, England looks at the Indians, Parsis, Jews, Armenians, Portuguese, and Eurasians.
-She also focuses on the less well-known and in some cases less reputable characters such as the opium and gold smugglers, missionaries, and migrants.
+She also focuses on the less well-known and in some cases less reputable characters, such as the opium and gold smugglers, missionaries, and migrants.

 Books on Hong Kong – Memoirs & Travelogues